jtanaeki/RideXpress/README.md

 * [C#](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/)

 ## How to Discuss and Contribute
 Some of the best ways to contribute are to try things out, file issues, join in design conversations, and make pull-requests.
-Please read CONTRIBUTING.md before you begin for details on our code of conduct, as well as the process for submitting pull requests to us.
-Proposals for changes specific to RideXpress can be found here.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) before you begin for details on our [code of conduct](CODE_OF_CONDUCT.md), as well as the process for submitting [pull requests](https://github.com/jtanaeki/RideXpress/pulls) to us.
+Proposals for changes and other issues specific to RideXpress can be found [here](https://github.com/jtanaeki/RideXpress/issues).